motokimura/solafune_deforestation_baseline/README.md

 ### Step-1: generate segmentation masks for training

 [generate_masks.ipynb](generate_masks.ipynb) generates segmentation masks for the training images and save them as `.npy` files.
-These files will be used as training labels (see `Step-2: train the model` below).
+These files will be used as training labels (see the section below).

 Each `.npy` file contains a numpy array of shape (4, 1024, 1024) for the four classes (`grassland_shrubland`, `logging`, `mining`, and `plantation`).
 The pixels with value 255 are considered to be the corresponding class.